sethsandaru/commute/CRAWLER-RULES.md

 				//(type 2)
 				//	- 1: by selector
 				//  - 2: by xPath

-			customData: "abc xyz" // custom data for the type-of-rule },
+			extractionRules: {}, // for entity
+			containerSelector: ".", // for bulk-extraction (container > children)
+		},
 	]
 }